On the Falk invariant of hyperplane arrangements attached to gain graphs: Main theorem

 which is a subset of $E$ as a vector space over $\C$.

-\begin{remark} Notice that the triangles are exactly the balanced $3$-cycles, the unbalanced $\theta$-graphs, the unbalanced loose handcuffs and the unbalanced tight handcuffs.
-In particular, If $\G_1$ and $\G_2$ are two switching equivalent gain graphs with the same underlying graph, then $\mathcal{C}_3(\G_1)=\mathcal{C}_3(\G_2)$. \end{remark}
+\begin{remark} Notice that the contrabalanced theta graphs, loose handcuffs, and tight handcuffs are subdivisions of the unbalanced $3$- circuits.
+In particular, If $\G_1$ and $\G_2$ are two switching equivalent gain graphs with the same underlying graph, then $\mathcal{C}_3(\G_1)=\mathcal{C}_3(\G_2)$, see Proposition \ref{prop:biaseqsamematroid}. \end{remark}